eDyablo/study-docker-way/course introduction/README.md

 ### Epilogue

 So, today we have defined the course composition and structure of learning sessions.
-We've got a little familiar with docker and its components.
+We've become familiar with docker components.
 We tried to understand its idea and origin by delving into containers history.

 ### [Homework](./homework/README.md)